-Educational attainment in Slough is good but the borough has pockets of deprivation and demands on children's and adults' social services are growing in scale and complexity.
-Some families remain under pressure and the town has high rates of preventable ill health amongst both children and adults.
-We are determined to develop services that are customer-oriented, focussed on early intervention, and evidence-based decision making.
+Educational attainment in Slough is good, but the borough has pockets of deprivation and demands on children's and adults social services are growing in scale and complexity.
+Some families remain under pressure and the town high rates of preventable ill health amongst both children and adults.
+Compared to local authorities in Berkshire and the average for England, Slough has the highest proportion of residents claiming Universal Credit and Housing Benefits.
+Slough remains the most relatively deprived area within Berkshire, followed by Reading.
+We are determined to develop services that are customer-oriented, focussed on early intervention, prevention, and evidence-based decision making.